DefectDojo/Documentation/docs/features.rst

  - JIRA Configuration (select the JIRA configuration that you create in the steps below)
  - Component (can be left blank)

-Then elect (via tickbox) whether you want to 'Push all images', 'Enable engagement epic mapping' and/or 'Push notes'.
+Then elect (via tickbox) whether you want to 'Push all issues', 'Enable engagement epic mapping' and/or 'Push notes'.
 Then click on 'Submit'.

 If creating a Finding, ensure to tick 'Push to jira' if desired.